Saturday, October 12, 2024

-It's a swinging time
+It's a little spotty!

 Supplies used: